 - 1. If the server is attached to a KVM switch, bypass the KVM switch to eliminate it as a possible cause of the problem: connect the monitor cable directly to the correct connector on the rear of the server. - 2.
-If the server installed with the graphical adapters while turning on the server, the Lenovo logo displays on the screen after approximately 3 minutes.
-This is normal operation while the system loads. - 3.
-Make sure that: - The server is turned on and there is power supplied to the server. - The monitor cables are connected correctly. - The monitor is turned on and the brightness and contrast controls are adjusted correctly. - 4.
-Make sure that the correct server is controlling the monitor, if applicable. - 5.
-Make sure that the video output is not affected by corrupted server firmware; see "Firmware updates" on page 6. - 6.
+The management controller remote presence function is disabled if you install an optional video adapter.
+To use the management controller remote presence function, remove the optional video adapter. - 3.
+If the server is installed with the graphical adapters while turning on the server, the Lenovo logo is displayed on the screen after approximately 3 minutes.
+This is normal operation while the system loads. - 4.
+Make sure that: - The server is turned on and there is power supplied to the server. - The monitor cables are connected correctly. - The monitor is turned on and the brightness and contrast controls are adjusted correctly. - 5.
+Make sure that the correct server is controlling the monitor, if applicable. - Make sure that the video output is not affected by corrupted server firmware; see "Firmware updates" on page 6. - 7.
 If the problem remains, contact Lenovo Support.